jamen/neta/CONTRIBUTING.md

 We hope you do the following before creating an issue:
  1. Search opened and closed issues first.
  2. State your operating system.
- 3. State the version of Campfire you're using when the issue happened.
+ 3. State the version of Neta you're using when the issue happened.
  4. Post error stack traces (if any).

 # Contributing
-Campfire encourages and welcomes contributing as long as you follow our guidelines as best you can.
+Neta encourages and welcomes contributing as long as you follow our guidelines as best you can.

 ## Prerequisites (What you should know)
-Campfire is built on many technologies, some of which you may need to know when wanting to contribute.
-We want Campfire to be well-made, so we are pretty strict about pull requests!
+Neta is built on many technologies, some of which you may need to know when wanting to contribute.
+We want Neta to be well-made, so we are pretty strict about pull requests!

 Here is a list of some widespread things in Campefire (in no particular order):
  - [ES2015](https://babeljs.io/docs/learn-es2015/) (JavaScript)